efabless/openlane2/docs/source/reference/configuration.md

 of two grammars: JSON or Tcl.

-Tcl offers more flexibility at the detriment of security, while JSON is more straightforward at the cost of flexbility.
+Tcl offers more flexibility at the detriment of security, while JSON is more straightforward at the cost of flexibility.
 While Tcl allows you to do all manner of computation on your variables, JSON has a limited expression engine that will be detailed later in this document.
 Nevertheless, for security (and future-proofing), we recommend you use either the JSON format or write Python